mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/studio.md

-# Query the model using Scout
+# Query the model using MindsDB Studio

 To get predictive analytics from trained model: